 The District lies between latitudes 9° 15'` and 10°0 02` North and Longitudes 0° 53'and 1° 25' West.
-It shares boundaries to the North with Kumbungu, North Gonja to the West, Central Gonja to the South, and Sagnarigu Districts to the East.
+It shares boundaries to the north with Kumbungu District, North Gonja District to the west, Central Gonja District to the south, and Sagnarigu Municipal to the east.

 The district is characterised by a single rainy season, which starts in late April with little rainfall, rising to its peak in July-August and declining sharply and coming to a complete halt in October-November.
 The dry season starts from November to March with day temperatures ranging from 33°C to 39°C, while mean night temperature range from 20°C to 26°C. The Mean annual rainfall ranges between 950mm - 1,200mm.
 The area experiences occasional storms, which have implications for base soil erosion depending on its frequency and intensity especially when they occur at the end of the dry season.
 The situation also has an implication as staple crop farming for instance is highly restricted by the short rainfall duration.